AmyFouzia/GroupLab/README.md

 - Wednesday, May 8, 2019 - Benjamin and Chris - Changed rock display and movement of the ball

 ## Lab Updates
+- Chris: Made the balls change direction when colliding with a rock or living rock (May 11)
-- Christy: made the ball change color when colliding
+- Christy: made the ball change color when colliding (May 11)